District of Columbia Protective Services Division

-The District of Columbia Protective Services Division (formerly, the Protective Services Police Department) is a division of the Department of General Services of the District of Columbia Government.
+The District of Columbia Protective Services Division (formerly, the Protective Services Police Department) is a division of the Department of General Services and serves as a Law Enforcement Division of the District of Columbia Government.
 The organization is responsible for "law enforcement activities and physical security of all properties owned, leased or otherwise under the control of the Government of the District of Columbia."